demisto/content/Packs/KELARaDark/Scripts/MapRaDarkIncidentDetails/README.md

-Map RaDark Items to an incident.
+Map details to an RaDark incident.

 ## Script Data
 ---